MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/data-classification.md

 ---
 title: "Data Discovery and Classification in SqlClient"
-description: "Describes how to check if a SQL Server database supports data classification and how to retrieve the data classification information from a table through a SqlDataReader object." ms.date: "06/15/2020"
+description: "Describes how to check if a SQL Server database supports data classification and how to access data classification information through a SqlDataReader object." ms.date: "06/15/2020"
 dev_langs:
   - "csharp"